AryanBoro/olist-ecommerce-analysis/README.md

 3. The Health & Beauty and Watches & Gifts categories are among the top revenue drivers.

 ## 📁 Files in this Repository
-- `OLISTPROJECT.pbix` - The main Power BI Desktop file.
 - `project.ss.png` - A screenshot of the dashboard.

-## ℹ️ How to Use
-1. Download the `.pbix` file.
-2. Open it with **Power BI Desktop**.
-3. Interact with the filters and slicers to explore the data dynamically.